datturz/erp-filament/railway-env-setup.md

 ## 📝 Important Notes

-1. Use `${{VARIABLE}}` syntax in Railway for referencing MySQL service variables
+1. **NO .env file needed** - Railway provides environment variables directly
-2. Don't use quotes around variable references
+2. Use `${{VARIABLE}}` syntax in Railway for referencing MySQL service variables
-3. APP_URL should be your actual Railway domain
+3. Variables are automatically available to Laravel via `env()` function
-4. Database will auto-connect if variables are properly referenced
+4. Database will auto-connect if variables are properly set in Railway dashboard

 ## 🧪 Test Database Connection